apache/hudi/docs/querying_data.md

 it will automatically use the backfill configuration, since applying the last 24 hours incrementally could take more time than doing a backfill.
 The current limitation of the tool is the lack of support for self-joining the same table in mixed mode (normal and incremental modes).

+**NOTE on Hive queries that are executed using Fetch task:**
+Since Fetch tasks invoke InputFormat.listStatus() per partition, Hoodie metadata can be listed in every such listStatus() call.
+In order to avoid this, it might be useful to disable fetch tasks using the hive session property for incremental queries: `set hive.fetch.task.conversion=none;` This would ensure Map Reduce execution is chosen for a Hive query, which combines partitions (comma separated) and calls InputFormat.listStatus() only once with all those partitions.

 ## Spark

 Spark provides much easier deployment & management of Hudi jars and bundles into jobs/notebooks.
 At a high level, there are two ways to access Hudi datasets in Spark.